Fuwn/mayu/README.md

 <br>

 Don't know Gleam or functional paradigms?
 Take a look at the [source tree](./src) and see just how easy it is to understand!
-It's all contained in under 300 (273) effective lines of code!
+It's all contained under 300 (273) effective lines of code!

 ## Usage